crateio/distutils2/docs/source/distutils/sourcedist.rst

 :command:`sdist` command builds the list of files to include in the Distutils source distribution:

-#. include all Python source files in the :file:`distutils` and
+#. include all Python source files in the :file:`distutils2` and
-   :file:`distutils/command` subdirectories (because packages corresponding to those two directories were mentioned in the :option:`packages` option in the setup script---see section :ref:`setup-script`)
+   :file:`distutils2/command` subdirectories (because packages corresponding to those two directories were mentioned in the :option:`packages` option in the setup script---see section :ref:`setup-script`)